-The Robber Gulch Project is located in south-eastern Idaho, approximately 36 kilometers southeast of Twin Falls and contains Carlin-style gold mineralization similar to the past-producing Black Pine mine (434,800 ounces of oxide gold produced in the 1990s) 90 kilometers to the east1.
-In April 2020 EMX has executed an option agreement for the Robber Gulch gold project in Idaho with Gold Lion Resources (NV) Inc., a subsidiary of Gold Lion Resources Inc. (CSE: GL; FWB: 2BC) (“Gold Lion”).
-The Agreements provide for share and cash payments to EMX, as well as work commitments during Gold Lion’s earn-in period for each given Project, and upon earn-in, a 3.5% net smelter return (“NSR”) royalty, annual advanced royalty payments, and milestone payments.
-See Company news release dated April 7, 2020 for more details.
+The Robber Gulch Project is located 30 kilometers south of Burley, Idaho and consists of 117 unpatented lode mining claims covering approximately 9.3 square kilometers and contains Carlin-style gold mineralization similar to the past-producing Black Pine mine (434,800 ounces of oxide gold produced in the 1990s) 90 kilometers to the east1.
+In January 2022 EMX has executed, through its wholly-owned subsidiary Bronco Creek Exploration Inc., an exploration and option agreement (the “Agreement”) for the sale of the Robber Gulch gold project (“Project”) in Idaho to Ridgeline Exploration Corporation, a wholly-owned subsidiary of Ridgeline Minerals Corp.
+(TSX-V: RDG) (“Ridgeline”).
+The Agreement provides EMX with cash payments, share payments, and work commitments during Ridgeline’s earn-in period, and upon earn-in a retained 3.25% net smelter return (“NSR”) royalty interest, annual advance royalty payments, and certain milestone payments..
+See Company news release dated January 26, 2022 for more details.

 The adjacent and nearby historic resources, deposits and mines referenced provide geologic context for the Projects, but this is not necessarily indicative that the Projects host similar tonnages or grades of mineralization.
 Based upon EMX’s independent field work, including geologic mapping and surface sampling, the historic resources and exploration results referenced are considered to be reliable and relevant.